 - Restart the application and navigate to http://localhost:8080.

-- Add data by clicking on the pet clinic user interface.
+- Add data from the petclinic user interface.

 For example: